valet-sh/docs/docs/getting-started/installation.md

 # Installation

 !!!
-Info
+Info "Migration from valet+"

-    Migration from valet+

-    If you are migrating from valet+, please migrate with the macOS Upgrade Guide guide or Ubuntu Upgrade Guide respectively.
+    If you are migrating from valet+, please migrate with the *[macOS Upgrade Guide guide](/how-to-articles/migrate-from-valet-plus-to-valet-sh)*.

 ## Install valet.sh